ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak17001/quickstart.md

 RAK17001 is a WisBlock Motor Control Module that extends the WisBlock system to be used on controlling DC motor.
 It has a single H-bridge configuration motor driver that is ideal for low voltage DC motor and battery powered applications.
 It can get power from the battery of the WisBlock Base or externally via the RAK17001 terminal connector.

 By setting the right jumper on the 3-pin header, you can select where you want to get the power source.
 The 3-pin header is located on the side of the terminal connector.
-It can allow up to 2.6 A with built-in overcurrent and overtemperature protection.
+It can allow up to 2.6&nbsp;A with built-in overcurrent and overtemperature protection.

 For more information about RAK17001, refer to the [Datasheet](https://docs.rakwireless.com/product-categories/wisblock/rak17001/datasheet/).